 For example, so many motorsports fans also love their own road cars in some shape or form.
 It doesn't matter if it is vintage collectibles, rare hyper-cars, autonomous technology, etc. Identify which categories your tribe relates to, likely it is more than one, and design a program meant to better their experience in some shape or form.
 Sponsor the local auto show, or a particular brand's car club, or even a TED talk on what the future of mobility looks like.
 By genuinely and organically joining the group with an interest in learning for yourself, but also providing a better experience for members, your brand's equity and goodwill are going nowhere but up.

 With so much information readily available online to consult about marketing strategy brands sometimes ask, "Why should we hire an agency?"
-You might wonder, and rightfully so, why you couldn't just go to a property looking for sponsors and deal with them directly without representation, without an experienced agency that has seen the smoke and mirrors time and time again.
+You might wonder, and rightfully so, why you couldn't just go to a property looking for sponsors and deal with them directly without representation, without an experienced agency that knows the run of show.

 The truth is, you can!
 It is just quite difficult.
 Some brands do decent on their own, but many fall victim to "The Three Year Cycle: Honeymoon, Reality Check and Fade" with nothing to show for it.
 Some immediate things an agency can bring you…